USS Park County: Mexican Service

 Park County was sold to the Mexican Navy 1 July 1978, and was renamed ARM Rio Panuco (IA-1).
 Following her services with SEMAR, she was used as a target ship and was sunk in 2010, becoming an artificial reef.

-In Popular Culture
+In popular culture

 The Park County can be seen in the opening scene of the movie Operation Petticoat as the star of the movie, Cary Grant, arrives in a black sedan driving down a wharf.
 The Park County is clearly identifiable on the left side of the screen.